Santa Rita Hotel: Famous Guests of the Hotel

 According to historian David Leighton, in 1962, Martin Luther King Jr. stayed at the Santa Rita Hotel on his visit to Tucson that year.

 In 1949, thirteen years before Rev. King's visit, the Santa Rita Hotel barred Larry Doby and his wife from staying there with the rest of the Cleveland Indians during spring training.
 A few months earlier, Doby was one of the heroes of Cleveland's first World Series victory.
 Doby was the first Black player in the American League, and he is now a member of baseball's Hall of Fame.

+In 1963, "The Fugitive," Dr. Richard Kimble, stayed in the Santa Rita Hotel.
+It is featured 12:00 into the Pilot episode, "Fear in a Desert City," as David Jansen is exiting the building.